City-of-Helsinki/django-helusers/README.md

 Additionally you will need to provide your "callback URL" to the folks configuring Tunnistamo.
 This is implemented by `python-social-auth` and will, by default, be `https://app.domain/auth/complete/tunnistamo/`.
-During development on your own laptor, your `app.domain` would be `localhost`.
+During development on your own laptor your `app.domain` would be `localhost`.

 After you've received your client ID, client secret and Tunnistamo OIDC endpoint you would